klinhdo/ghc2024/README.md

 - Paste this line inside the main function:
   *//Generate a new map to store guest names and their special requests* inside the main function
 - (Bonus) Write a new function to cancel a booking, this function takes room name and guest name, and returns whether the booking was successful
+- (Bonus) Try the above prompt but paste it as a comment inside the file (use // to start a comment).
 - (Bonus) As a hotel, you want to check if the weather this weekend is good.
 If it’s sunny, you can increase your price, if it’s rainy, you give a discount.
 Write a function that takes a date as input.
 This function will make an HTTP request to OpenWeather API to get weather data then output whether you should raise price or give a discount.
 The output is a string.
 - (Bonus - Once you compiled and run into a compiling error) There is a compiling error <insert error here>, explain this error and how to fix it​.

 **Quest 3: Be a good player, add documentations**
+- (Bonus) Write a detailed comment that describe what viewBookings() does, and documents the inputs and output of the function
-- Provide a documentation for the hotel management system.
+- (Bonus) Provide a documentation for the hotel management system intended for user.
 Describe its main features such as room booking, canceling bookings, viewing bookings, checking in/out guests, and listing available rooms
-- Write a one-liner comment that describe what “listAvailableRooms()” function does
+- (Bonus) Write a one-liner comment that describe what “listAvailableRooms()” function does
-- Write a detailed comment that describe what viewBookings() does, and documents the inputs and output of the function

 **Quest 4: Write test cases**
 - Can you help generate unit tests for function listAvailableRooms()?